 Research in this area typically requires very high programming proficiency, general computer problem-solving, and working in quirky environments such as Unix shell and LaTeX (or at least the willingness and dedication to spend nights learning these as you go).
 Other background, such as mathematics and electronics, depends on the project.

 You also need excellent communication skills and good English language skills, in order to read papers and documentation, write up your results, and communicate with colleagues.
 Incidentally, your application email (see below) is a good opportunity to demonstrate these skills, by clearly addressing all pertinent points.

 The center of our empirical research is the Laboratory for Experimental Information Security, located in Tel Aviv University's Schreiber building, hosts experimental research on side channels and computer platforms.
 The Check Point Institute for Information Security lab, in the adjacent Shenkar Physics building, hosts theory and programming research.
-We also make extensive use of videoconference links with our collaborators in Israel and abroad.
+We also make extensive use of videoconference links with international collaborators.
 Work hours are very flexible.
 Working from home may be possible, depending on circumstances, but usually you will be expected to spend a large portion of your time physically at the lab.

 Especially for long-term positions, there is occasional international travel to our collaborators or to conferences abroad (fully funded by the lab).

 Here is a brief explanation of the different kinds of open positions in the group:

 NOTE: The following uses the terminology of Tel Aviv University.
 As noted above, at this time new students are considered mainly at Columbia University.
 The formal position at Columbia are somewhat different than described below, but broadly analogous.